Of all the fragrant annuals, the petunia is the best known and the most profuse flowering.

 Rule 1: Water, cultivate, mulch.

 Oriental Poppies can be moved this month.
-If they are not dug too deeply the rest of the roots which remain in the soil will grow into new plants.
+If they are not dug too deeply, the rest of the roots will grow into new plants.

 Peonies are becoming more popular each year with those living as far north as Tennessee.
 This is the month to order some of the varieties your garden lacks.